b-nova-openhub/gostapagen/README.md

 ![GitHub forks](https://img.shields.io/github/forks/b-nova-openhub/gostapagen?style=social)
 ![Twitter Follow](https://img.shields.io/twitter/follow/b__nova?style=social)

-gostapagen is a `tool` that allows `markdown content creators` to do `generate and expose statically generated pages`.
+**gostapagen is a tool that allows markdown content creators to do generate and expose statically generated pages.**

 More specifically, gostapagen is microservice written in Go that converts markdown files in a given git repository, converts them to html and exposes those statically rendered pages over a RESTful interface.
 It is operates on the